robvanbakel/wordle-cli/README.md

 ### Credits

 This is command line interpretation of Wordle, created by [Rob van Bakel](https://github.com/robvanbakel).
-The original game was created by Josh Wardle ([@powerlanguish](https://twitter.com/powerlanguish)) and available on [powerlanguage.co.uk](https://powerlanguage.co.uk/wordle/).
+The original game was created by Josh Wardle ([@powerlanguish](https://twitter.com/powerlanguish)) and is available on [www.nytimes.com/games/wordle](https://www.nytimes.com/games/wordle).